Panel Stochastic Frontier Models with Latent Group Structures: Model and Estimation

-The potential presence of a mixture distribution significantly alters the interpretation of the results.
-With a unique distribution, we can consistently estimate $\widehat{\alpha^0 - u_i}$ as $T \to \infty$, allowing us to rank firms by efficiency because $\alpha^0$ is identical across $i$.
-However, in the case of a mixture distribution, while we can still consistently estimate $\widehat{\alpha^0_i - u_i}$, it is not possible to rank firms as in the former scenario.
-This limitation arises because group memberships---or equivalently, the values of $\alpha^0_i$---cannot be identified.
+where $\hat{\pi}_{i}$ is a sub-vector of $\hat{\tilde{\pi}}_{i}$ defined in (\ref{eq:pihat}) in Step 1.
+Thus, $\alpha^{0}-u_{i}$ can be estimated consistently as $T\to\infty$, allowing us to rank firms according to inefficiency because $\alpha^{0}$ is identical across $i$.
+However, in the case of a mixture distribution, although we can still consistently estimate $\widehat{\alpha_{i}^{0}-u_{i}}$ (similar to the above), it is not possible to rank firms as in the former scenario.
+This limitation arises because memberships, or equivalently, the values of $\alpha_{i}^{0}$, cannot be identified.
 This observation aligns with the findings for the cross-sectional case discussed in \citet{Greene2005}.

-The presence of a mixture structure in the distribution of \( \alpha^0_i - u_{i} \) does not impact the estimation of \( \vartheta_{i} \) due to the independence among \( u_{i} \), \( v_{it} \), and \( x_{it} \).
+The presence of a mixture distribution in the distribution of $\alpha_{i}^{0}-u_{i}$ does not impact the estimation of $\vartheta_{i}$ given independence among $u_{i}$, $v_{it}$, and $x_{it}$.
 Consequently, Steps 1, 2, and 3 remain unchanged.
 Details of the revised Step 4, now referred to as Step 4', are provided below.

-\subsubsection{Step 4': Estimation of \( \alpha^0_{(1)}, \sigma_{u(1)}^{2}, \alpha^0_{(2)}, \sigma_{u(2)}^{2}, \text{ and } \tau^{0} \)}
+\subsubsection{Step 4': Estimation of $\alpha_{(j)}^{0},\sigma_{u(j)}^{2},\text{ and }\tau_{j}^{0}$}